metabench/jsgui-lang-essentials/README.md

 Tests if an object is a jsgui Control

 ### tof
 Returns the type of an object, as a string.
-Types returned are: null, undefined, object, array, control, function, string, number, boolean, regex, buffer, stream.
+Types returned are: null, undefined, object, array, control, function, string, number, boolean, regex, buffer, readable_stream, writable_stream.

 ### atof
 Returns an array containing the types of all the items in array.
 This uses tof.